MaxHalford/maxhalford.github.io/content/blog/funnel-decomposition.md

 I' \times (C' - C)
 $$

 The first term would be attributed to impressions evolutions, whilst the second would be attributed to the click rate change.
-Note that this is a purely geometric intepretation.
+Note that this is a purely geometric interpretation.
 An alternative slicing is shown in the following figure:

 <div align="center" >
 <figure  style="width: 50%;">